ASALOGAN/November-Daily-Coding-Challenges/README.md

 - **Day 25 13-11-24** Solved a LeetCode problem on "Move Zeroes" in both JavaScript and Python.
 Implemented an in-place algorithm to move all zeroes to the end of the array while maintaining the relative order of non-zero elements.
 Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2025%2013-11-24)
 - **Day 26 14-11-24** Solved a LeetCode problem on "Find the Index of the First Occurrence in a String" in both JavaScript and Python.
 Implemented an efficient algorithm to locate the first occurrence of a substring within a string.
 Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2026%2014-11-24)
 - **Day 27 15-11-24** Solved a LeetCode problem on "Power of Three" in both JavaScript and Python.
 Implemented an algorithm to determine if a given integer is a power of three using both iterative and mathematical approaches.
 Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2027%2015-11-24)
+- **Day 28 16-11-24** Solved a LeetCode problem on "Unique Paths" in both JavaScript and Python.
+Implemented a dynamic programming approach to calculate the number of unique paths from the top-left to the bottom-right corner of a grid.
+Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2028%2016-11-24)

 ## Goals